Ion Coulomb crystals: an exotic form of condensed matter

 Ion chains are the stationary configurations of anisotropic, elongated potentials.
 In the typical setups the ions are at distances of several micrometers and the ground state is fully characterized by the configuration that minimizes the potential energy $V$, consisting of the Coulomb repulsion and the external trap potential.
 For $N$ ions, the equilibrium positions are the solution of the coupled nonlinear equations $\bm{\nabla}_j V=0 $ with $\bm{\nabla}_j$ the gradient for the particle at position ${\mathbf r}_j=(x_j,y_j,z_j)$ and $j=1,\ldots,N$.

 For a linear-Paul trap with cylindrical symmetry about the chain axis, the potential takes the form

 where $m$ is the mass, $Q$ the charge, and $\nu$ and $\nu_t$ are respectively the trap axial frequency and the transverse trap frequencies in the pseudopotential approximation, such that $\nu<\nu_t$.
-The linear chain is stable for $\nu_t/\nu$ exceeding a critical value, at which it undergoes a second order phase transition to a so-called zigzag array.
+The linear chain is stable for $\nu_t/\nu$ exceeding a critical value, as we will detail below.

 The equilibrium positions of the ions in a linear Paul trap are typically determined numerically \cite{Schiffer:1993,James:1998}.
 An approximate analytical expression can be found in the limit of large $N$ by means of the local density approximation.
 In this limit $n(x)$ is a smooth function of the position $x$ along the axis and takes the shape of the Thomas-Fermi distribution \cite{Dubin:1997}: